Endowed with a lyric coloratura voice that is rich, warm and

 in Young Opera, a new series on PBS.org.
 She holds

 degrees in music from the University of Michigan and the

 Ms. Lifton has taught at New York University,

 College of Music (prep division) Syracuse University, Cornell

 and Ithaca College.
 She is currently a faculty member at Western

-Connecticut State University, Purchase College, Ithaca College New York City
+Connecticut State University and Ithaca College (New York City